rochacbruno/marmite/example/content/2024-10-19-what-is-marmite-static-site-generator.md

 Other options are available and can be viewed on [repository](https://github.com/rochacbruno/marmite/blob/main/example/marmite.yaml)

+Use `--generate-config` in the CLI to create a default config file.

 ## Theme customization

 The embedded templates are created with [picocss.com](https://picocss.com/) and